paketo-buildpacks/rfcs/text/dependencies/rfcs/0000-dependency-management-overview.md

 The Java buildpacks use a different dependency management system.
 It would be great if we followed the same process across the project to simplify choices down the line.

+#### Overall Complexity
+The dep-server strategy as a whole, including the workflows, Github actions, bucket storage, and API endpoint mappings are complicated.
+A non-trivial part of the dependency management process occurs outside of Github, requiring credentials to project AWS and GCP accounts to get full access to everything involved in keeping our dependencies up to date.
+This makes it nearly impossible for non-core development team members to get a full view into how the project manages dependencies.

 ## Background: Current Implementation
 <details>